jason-white/personal-site/content/uses.md

 #### Cameras
 - Leica M6
 - Olympus XA 2
-- Fuji X-Pro 1
+- Nikon D800E

 I'm not really using the XA 2 so much these days.
 The Leica is small enough to carry everywhere.
-The Fuji X-Pro 1 is almost entirely used for scanning negatives lately.
+The D800E is almost exclusively used for scanning negatives.

 #### Lenses
 - Voigtlander Nokton Classic 35mm f/1.4
 - Leica (Leitz Canada) Tele-Elmarit 90mm f/2.8
-- Fuji 35mm f/1.4 R
 - Nikon Nikkor 55mm F/3.5 Micro Nippon Kogaku + M2 extension tube

 #### Film Development